KL Monorail: Breakdown

 On 11 August 2012, a train stalled near Tun Sambanthan in Brickfields.
 The breakdown caused 183 passengers to be trapped for about two hours.
 The air conditioning system in the carriage stopped functioning when the power supply was cut.
 As a result, some passengers had to break the windows to allow air in while awaiting rescue.
 Fire and Rescue Department personnel later used a skylift to rescue passengers trapped in the carriage.
 Investigation revealed that the issue was due to a power supply disruption at the circuit breaker, causing the auxiliary power system to fail.

 Six days later, another breakdown occurred.
 A train stalled between Imbi and Bukit Bintang for about 30 minutes, trapping around 200 passengers.
 This time however, there was power in the train and the air-conditioning system was functional.
 Train services resumed after half an hour.

 Titiwangsa station fire

-On 30 March 2015, a monorail service was temporarily delayed when a tyre of a two-car train coach caught fire at the Titiwangsa Station.
-The scene was recovered hours later.
+On 30 March 2015, the line was temporarily suspended after a rubber tyre of a four-car train caught fire at Titiwangsa Station.
+Passengers were safely evacuated with no injuries reported.
+The Fire and Rescue department extinguished the fire after 30 minutes.